elenachun1/biostat625hw3/README.md

 <!-- badges: end -->

 # Linear Regression package: lm
 The goal of lm is to perform linear regression and understand the coefficients, residuals, and how well the model is fit to the data.
+Linear regression analysis uses a linear approach when modelling the relationship between the response variable and the predictor variables.

 ## Installation
 You can install the package from GitHub with: